brian-arnold/shortRead_variantCalling_snakemake/README.md

 # Automated short-read mapping and variant calling

-TO ADD:

-specify time as string in profiles/slurm/cluster_config.yml , e.g.:
-"71:00:00"

-Give BWA 20 threads instead of default 10.

-If you want to modify time limit, which determines the queue/partition on Della, put these values in ./profiles/slurm/cluster_config.yml.
-Put still put memory values in resources.yml in root dir, since these get loaded in and used in rules.

 ## Design

 This is a suite of snakemake pipelines to call variants with short-read sequence data.
 These pipelines are split into two modular parts, named by the primary type of input/output files: